AlwaysFr3sh/RPAChallenge/README.md

 The challenge file, that can be downloaded from the site needs to be .xls instead of .xlsx for this to work

+also, downloading the file (and in this case converting it to xls) could be automated, but won't be in this case

 ### TODO

 Refactor, make it look pretty

 find a way to reliably select the correct element

+make it faster, it's pretty slow right now (and it doesn't work!!!)